erinbamberger/angularjs-portfolio/README.md

 # angularjs-portfolio
 Codebase for http://www.erinbamberger.com

-Portfolio was created with AngularJS, Require.js, Node.js.
-Contact form submits with PHP and also shows off the Polymer paper elements in modern browsers.
+Portfolio was created using AngularJS, RequireJS, NodeJS, and Polymer paper elements.

 ## Installation
 1.)
 After cloning use the command line to navigate into the root folder: `cd C:/path-to-folder-location`